 One more event will take place under the ‘jubilee’ section, on January 27th, the Queen and Prince Henrik will open an exhibition about Queen Margrethe’s artworks.

-Click here to read more about the jubilee festivities.Filed under Danish Royals
+Click here to read more about the jubilee festivities.Filed under Denmark

-Tagged Accession, Margrethe II, Margrethe II's Ruby Jubilee, Tiaras.
+Tagged Accession, Margrethe II of Denmark, Margrethe II's Ruby Jubilee, Tiaras.